LukeCastellan/Wandering/README.md

 ## License

 Wandering is available under the MIT license.
-For more information, see the LICENSE.md file.
+For more information, see [LICENSE.md] (https://github.com/LukeCastellan/Wandering/blob/master/LICENSE).

+## Documentation

+For documentation, please see the (wiki)[https://github.com/LukeCastellan/Wandering/wiki].